What causes Huntington’s disease?

 The person with Huntington’s and their family may well have experienced the disease in other family members and have fears about how this will progress and what help and support they may be able to receive.
 There may also be worries about any children within the family and whether or not they may eventually have Huntington’s too.

-For more information, counselling and support go to the Huntington’s Disease Association website
+For more information, visit the Huntington’s Disease Association website.